shibumi/shibumi.dev/content/about.md

 ## Want to hire me?

-**Sorry, currently I am not interested in job offers.
-This may change in the future :)**

 * I am currently interested in positions as Site Reliability Engineer (SRE).
 * Checkout my resume (CV): [Rebischke_CV.pdf](/storage/Rebischke_CV.pdf)